After A Year in Space, Subtle But Lingering Changes

 And Dr. Christopher Mason at Weill Cornell Medicine explains how spaceflight ramped up genes associated with Scott Kelly’s immune system and what remained different even months after his return to Earth.

-Christopher Mason is an associate professor of Physiology and Biophysics at Weill Cornell Medicine in New York, New York.
+Christopher Mason is the author of The Next 500 Years: Engineering Life to Reach New Worlds (The MIT Press, 2021) and a professor of Physiology and Biophysics at Weill Cornell Medicine in New York, New York.

 Susan Bailey is a professor of Radiation Cancer Biology and Oncology at Colorado State University in Fort Collins, Colorado.